This Is Not a New Normal. It’s Just the Old Normal Making a Comeback

 States have been fighting trade wars as long as there have been states, trade, and wars.

 Trade wars are historically more “normal” than the apparent separation of high from low politics in the latter half of the twentieth century.
-There are parallel ideas on the subject, for example, in the writings of Thucydides and Sunzi (or Sun Tzu).

 Chapter 2 examines the theory and practice of trade war in the ancient Mediterranean to elaborate on the theme that Mercantilism is the default stance for most policymakers in most states at most times.